Islandora/documentation/docs/installation/playbook.md

 ## Installing a remote environment

-A remote environment can be provisioned by providing SSH credentials to `claw-playbook` and using the `ansible-galaxy` installer instead of Vagrant.
+A remote environment can be provisioned by providing SSH credentials to `islandora-playbook` and using the `ansible-galaxy` installer instead of Vagrant.
 Some preparation of configuration entries in the `inventory` also need to be changed to be aware of the particulars of your remote environment; this includes:

 - Changing usernames and passwords to something more sensible than the default
 - Changing IP addresses to use the remote machine's actual IP